skishp/skishp/README.md

 Each Repository resembeles one lecture I took part.
 Further READMEs in each repository will guide you through.

-Since I just started recently to upload my code/work 😅, I will be updating the repositorys frequently.
+Since I just started recently to upload my code/work 😅 to github the repositories are currently not complete, but I will be updating the repositorys frequently.
+However you still will be able to get a good overview of what I've done so far.

-Quick overview of the repositories:
+Quick overview of the repositories currently available:
 * Methods of Machine Learning | Lecture winter semester 2022
 * High Performance Computig   | Lecture winter semester 2022
 * Computer Vision 1           | Lecture summer semester 2022